Navid200/xDrip/docs/Nightscout/update_nightscout.md

 ## Update Nightscout
 [Google Cloud Nightscout](./GoogleCloud.md) >> Update Nightscout

 To see what version of Nightscout you currently have, open Nightscout in a browser, click on the (hamburger) menu button, and scroll down to the "About" section, where you can see the Nightscout version.
-You can also see "Check for updates".
-However, that is not a valid option for us.
 ![](./images/Check4Updates.png)

 To check if any updates are available, look at the "Installation" heading on the [Google Cloud Nightscout](./GoogleCloud.md) web site.
 What follows, in parentheses, is the version of Nightscout a fresh installation will provide.
 If the version you have is older, you can easily update as explained below.